dfinity/portal/docs/tutorials/02_create_your_first_app/using-collections.md

 Each option is a string, what describes what the users are voting for.
 However, since we have multiple options in the poll we will need to store them in some data structure.
 We will use a collection called [`RBTree`](/motoko/main/base/RBTree.md) which is similar to "maps" or "dictionaries" in other languages.

-The collection will "map" option identifier (an natural number) to the option value (text).
+The collection will "map" option identifier (a natural number) to the option value (text).
 For example, we may have this list of options if we want to vote for our favorite programming language:

 | id  | option |
 | --- | ------ |